MosesSupposes/Purescript-By-Example/text/chapter6.md

 The overlapping instances rule is enforced so that automatic selection of type class instances is a predictable process.
 If we allowed two type class instances for a type to exist, then either could be chosen depending on the order of module imports, and that could lead to unpredictable behavior of the program at runtime, which is undesirable.

 If it is truly the case that there are two valid type class instances for a type, satisfying the appropriate laws, then a common approach is to define newtypes which wrap the existing type.
 Since different newtypes are allowed to have different type class instances under the overlapping instances rule, there is no longer an issue.
-This approach is taken in PureScript's standard libraries, for example in `purescript-maybe`, where the `Maybe a` type has multiple valid instances for the `Monoid` type class.
+This approach is taken in PureScript's standard libraries, for example in `maybe`, where the `Maybe a` type has multiple valid instances for the `Monoid` type class.

 ## Instance Dependencies